 The rise of low-code development

 The business world moves fast, and the marketplace needs to be able to keep up.
 Users want consistent experiences tailored to their needs, available now.
 By having only developers take on the task of building these items, it’s overwhelming and inefficient.
-IT spends much of its time simply maintaining current systems, so delivering in-demand solutions with the latest technology customised to users’ needs could be a challenging house of cards.
+IT spends much of its time simply maintaining current systems, so delivering in-demand solutions with the latest technology customized to users’ needs could be a challenging house of cards.

 Low-code development tools help non-developers build complex business solutions without coding experience.
 Since low-code tools can help anyone build apps, processes, and websites, there’s less pressure on developers to build, code, execute, implement, and troubleshoot each app.
-These tools were always an integral part of application development, but as time-to-market and innovation have taken centre stage, businesses need to be able to deliver these solutions rapidly.
+These tools were always an integral part of application development, but as time-to-market and innovation have taken center stage, businesses need to be able to deliver these solutions rapidly.

 Due to the pandemic, more businesses shifted to hybrid and remote environments.
 The convenience of fostering a cloud-forward approach means all teammates will have access to any knowledge needed to complete tasks, and developers are not the bottleneck of each project.
 With a variety of methods to help non-programmers and non-developers build custom applications, low-code platforms offer processes that can adapt quickly, solutions that can deploy faster, and the implementation of new solutions without any complexity.